TOliverKocsis/OrderBook/README.md

 <img src="ExampleOrderDataset/buynsell_price_plot.png" title="Price Changes for Buy and Sell Orders" alt=""/>
 *Figure 1: Plot of prices created by the DataGenerator.py (plot by: PlotExampleDatasetPrice.py)

-The exampled dataset is processed by main.cpp that uses the Orderbook source files from OrderBook_lib.
+The example dataset is processed by main.cpp, which uses the Orderbook class from OrderBook_lib.

 # Version 1: std::priority_queue Implementation

 This design was developed as a foundational exercise to establish the project architecture, alongside unit testing and benchmarking capabilities.

-The initial phase of this project involved a methodical approach, beginning with the integration of order management into the OrderBook class.
+The initial phase of this project involved a systematic approach, beginning with the integration of order management into the OrderBook class.
 For this purpose, I employed `std::priority_queue`, which facilitates constant-time retrieval of the optimal bid and ask prices—an essential feature for efficient trade execution.
 The bid and ask databases are implemented as priority queues, with max-heaps for bids and min-heaps for asks.